namuol/react-seamstress/README.md

 You flip over to your browser and see this friendly warning:

 ```
-Warning: Style state `expand` was not specified in `DropDown`.
+Warning: Style state `active` was not specified in `DropDown`.
 Available states are: `expanded`.
 Check the render method of `FancyForm`.
 ```

 How friendly -- you didn't even need to check the documentation of `DropDown` to fix the issue!